Central Philippine University: 1990s to 2008

+Recent history

 The CPU Lifestyle Learning Center built during the term of CPU President Juanito M. Acanto.

 The university currently expanded its numbers of programs in business, agriculture, and medical and health sciences and the recent re-establishment of the pharmacy department.
 The International Organization for Standardization (ISO), prior to the university as an ISO Certified Institution, recently conducted an external audit and surveillance for the university's renewal of ISO certification, based on the new standard.
 The university last upgraded its certification last 2010.
 The said University's certification, covers educational and support which is up to year 2013.
 Recently, through international collaborations with other institutions has made CPU to offer undergraduate programs in Business Administration and Accountancy, graduate programs in Business Administration and Public Administration, and doctorate degree in Management program at Thai Nguyen University (TNU) and Thai Nguyen University of Economics and Business Administration (TUEBA) both in Vietnam.

 The university acquired also a Level IV accreditation status (the highest level of accreditation that could be given to an individual academic program in the Philippines) from Association of Christian Schools, Colleges and Universities (ACSCU) in the programs of Business Administration, Accountancy and Education, among others, has made it the top university in the Western Visayan region with programs that has a said accreditation status and level.
 It ranks first in the Philippines in terms of tertiary academic programs with Level III level status.
 The university also ranks first among other universities based on Centers of Development and Excellence list in Western Visayas, where six of its programs designated by the Commission on Higher Education as Centers of Development and Center of Excellence, while the Department of Science and Technology designated its Civil Engineering program as Center for Civil Engineering Education.
 Central is one of the two leaders in the Visayas and Mindanao based on endowment funding, with 182 Endowment programs and a total of 433 Endowment funds in 2007 that is still on-going and expanding still to this day.

 In 2019, it had 7,673 students.

+The three-storey Missionary Hall, donated by former CPU president, Teodoro Robles, was named in honor of the American Baptist Missionaries who became part of the university's history.
+It is now a residential commons.